 \subsection{Compression Comparison}

 Figure \ref{fig:eb_cr} shows the compression ratios of the visibility and PSF grids as the error bound is increased from zero (lossless) to $10^{-3}$ for both absolute and relative error measurements.
-Lossless compression is consistent at a value of 7.5, lossy compression appears to be better in the relative case, and the compression ratios of the real and imaginary parts of the visibility grid are consistent whereas the imaginary parts compress better than the real part in the absolute case and worse in the relative case.
+Lossless compression is consistent at a value of 7.5, lossy compression appears to be better in the relative case, and the compression ratios of the real and imaginary parts of the visibility grid are consistent.
+The absolute error bounds for the visibilities are effectively two orders finer than the numerically equivalent relative error bound, and this can be seen in lower compression for the relative results.
 This is due to the real and imaginary parts of the PSF (unlike the visibilities) represent different properties and cover a different range of values.

 Of the eight tests of the compression, seven completed the imaging and produced, qualitatively, decent images.